amrit3128/Scrcpy-Scripts/README.md

 ### Prerequisites
 Install `adb` using your distro's package manager and then download [scrcpy](https://github.com/Genymobile/scrcpy.git) either from your package manager or build it from source

+[Termux](https://github.com/termux/termux-app.git) can be installed to check for ip address is optional [Dunst](https://github.com/dunst-project/dunst.git) can be installed for notifications but is optional

 Also your phone and your PC should be connected to same network